shane-mason/FieldStation42/README.md

 Note: If you are using an apt based system, you can use the included `Install-dep.sh` to automatically install dependencies (Python, MPV etc) - see the file for more details

+# How It Works
+FieldStation42 has multiple components that work together to recreate that old-school TV nostalgia.

+> station_42.py
+>This script is used to perform 2 primary tasks: build the catalog from disk (only needs to happen when content changes) and building weekly schedules.
+If no catalog exists, it will create one otherwise, it will just create weekly schedules for all configured channels.
+If a catalog exists, but you want to overwrite it (like when the channel content has been updated) use the `--rebuild_catalog` command line switch.
+Run this weekly via a cron job to create new schedules.

+>ux.py
+>This script is used to view schedules for networks - it can act as a guide of sorts.

+>field_player.py
+>This is the main TV interface.
+On startup, it will read the weekly schedule and open the correct video file and skip to the correct position.
+It will re-perform this step each time the channel is changed for the new.

+>command_input.py
+>This is an optional component, use this to connect an external device (Raspberry Pico) to invoke a channel change.
+The following command will cause a channel change:

+`echo anything > runtime/channel.socket`

+>aerial_listener.py
+>This is another optional component that is used with CircuitPython on a Raspberry Pico (or similar)

 ## Install Dependencies
-This is the base player component.
 Any linux installation should work fine (including Rasberry Pi) and it even works with windows subsystem for linux.

 * Ensure MPV is installed and operational
 * Ensure Python 3 is installed and up-to-date